 To protect the confidentiality of your information, we will ask you to verify your identity before proceeding with any request you make under this Privacy Notice.

 We do not currently perform automated decision making or profiling.

 If you feel that your data has not been handled correctly, or you are unhappy with our response to any requests you have made to us regarding the use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.

-You can contact the Information Commissioner’s Office directly either by calling 0303 123 1113 or online at www.ico.org.uk/concerns.
+You can contact the Information Commissioner’s Office directly by: calling 0303 123 1113 or online at www.ico.org.uk/concerns or

 Please contact us via email if you have any questions in relation to the information which we collect and how it is used.
 Should you wish to complain about the way in which your data has been used, further details on our complaints process can here.

 If you would like to speak to someone about what we do and how we can help, we will be happy to answer any questions you have.
 Please contact us via email or using the form below.

 “Freed from over £70,000 of debt in just 1 year!
 The whole process was easy… Galahad & Co. gave me the chance to finally be debt free.

 A huge relief.” – Angela Kelly

 “We in debt are vulnerable.
 Galahad & Co. put an end to years of stress and sleepless nights with creditors looming over me.